-I recently filmed Lusia and Gavin’s brilliant Dean Park Hotel wedding day.
+Great to be back in Fife for the day as Lusia and Gavin’s Dean Park Hotel wedding videographer.
 Gavin and Lusia were married with a full Roman Catholic wedding ceremony at St Ninian’s Presbytery, Cardenden, Fife.
 Their wedding reception was held nearby at the Dean Park Hotel, Kirkcaldy, Fife.

 Gavin was relaxed and looking forward to marrying Lusia.
 No nerves at all.
 Lusia looked beautiful and didn’t look at all nervous either.
 These guys are obviously made for each other.
 The wedding ceremony was a full Catholic wedding ceremony with mass.

 After the wedding ceremony, the newlyweds headed off to have a few photos taken at nearby Balgonie Castle.
 I followed the guests to the Dean Park Hotel to film the champagne reception.
 I went round a few of the tables and recorded messages of goodwill while we waited for the newly-weds to arrive.

 This is the introductory chapter from Lusia and Gavin’s wedding film.
 It shows the Groom, guests and bridal party arriving for Gavin and Lusia’s wedding day.
 This short video also shows all the important details of this part of the day.
 The flowers, the venue, the wedding rings, the kilts etc. All carefully edited and set to music chosen by the newly-weds.